-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?

-Veterans Appeals Control and Locator System (VACOLS) is the system of record for appeals within the VA for the Board of Veterans' Appeals
+Veterans Appeals Control and Locator System (VACOLS) is the system of record for appeals within the VA for the Board of Veterans' Appeals.

-B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?